La Consolacion College Bacolod: Integrated School

 K-12 Education based on the 2011 Basic Education Curriculum is followed in the Day School System, a system called Unique by Design is applied by teachers.
 Special classes in Math and Science are offered, Advanced Math and Science to students part of the Crème Section starting from the Freshmen Batch of 2011–2012.
 Religious education is also implemented in the education system along with bookkeeping, animation and film making applied.
 A strict academic rule is followed that if students who get grades of 78 and below, but not below 76 in their report card are required to take remedial classes, and students who receive a general average grade of below 78 at the end of the year, are required to take remedial classes in the summer.

 By the school year 2012–2013, a policy was pushed by the administration to utilize personal computers and the Internet in the curriculum.
-This policy led to the adoption of the DIWA learning system - GENYO e-learning System, which prompted the change of the classroom setting in the core subjects.
+This policy led to the adoption of the DIWA learning system - Genyo E-learning System, which prompted the change of the classroom setting in the core subjects.
 Furthermore, plasma TVs and audio-visual materials used in teaching students were encouraged after the Galo wing renovation of the Integrated School Building was done.
-Changes in time schedules were also made - from the traditional 7:30am until 5:00pm (the most 5:30pm) class schedules, the new 8:00am–4:00pm class schedules was adopted.
-Wifi hot spots and public computers were installed in the college campus for students to use in their academic needs.
+Changes in time schedules were also made - from the traditional 7:30am until 5:00pm (the most 5:30pm) class schedules, the new 8:00am–4:00pm class schedules were adopted.
+Wi-Fi hot spots and public computers were installed in the college campus for students to use in their academic needs.

 Night High School

 Four (4) Year High School Education based on the 2011 Basic Education Curriculum is also followed in the Night High School Program.
 The students who are enrolled in this program are financially challenged but deserving ones.
-The method of teaching applied is not limited to tutorials given by teachers but students are expected to learn on their own as there is limitation to tutorials and lectures given by the teachers.
+The method of teaching applied is not limited to tutorials given by teachers, but students are expected to learn on their own as there is limitation to tutorials and lectures given by the teachers.
 Teachers who teach in this program are volunteers from the education departments of the institution.
 Classes usually start after the class hours of the Integrated School.

+Senior High School

+The Senior High School Department offers three primary tracks: Academic, Arts and Design, and Technical-Vocational-Livelihood (TVL).
+Each track is designed to cater to students' diverse needs, interests and career aspirations.

+LCCB offers the following strands under these tracks: